Emanuelh77/CardGames/README.md

 # CardGames

+###There is two of them:

-The first one is blackjack and it runs in the terminal The second game is a simple game of war
+- The first one is blackjack and it runs in the terminal
+- The second game is a simple game of war